-Beta Max, Incorporated will provide to the original purchaser\\ a 12 month limited warranty on all parts excluding those parts whose warranty schedule is listed below.
-Our obligation under this warranty, as outlined below, is limited to repairing or replacing, at our discretion, any part of the unit, which proves upon examination to be defective in material or workmanship.
+Beta Max, Incorporated will provide to the original purchaser a 12-month limited warranty on all parts excluding those parts whose warranty schedule is listed below.
+Our obligation under this warranty, as outlined below, is limited to repairing or replacing, at our discretion, any part of the unit which proves upon examination to be defective in material or workmanship.
 The item is to be returned to Beta Max, Incorporated through an authorized distributor.
-The warranty period below is from the date that the equipment is sold to the original purchaser\\.
+The warranty period below is from the date that the equipment is sold to the original purchaser.
 All return shipments must be prepaid by the customer.

-Limited High Wear Items: Warranty Lights and Service Outlets Limit Switches Landing and Car Door Rollers &amp; Cable All Electrical Components 90 Days Extended Warranty Items: Warranty - Motor and Motor Brake Assembly - Transmission/Gearbox 2 Years - Base Frame - Mast 5 Years - Emergency Brake (Safety Device) (good for the extent of the brake certification period) 3-5 Years for rental machines: Dealer, for resale machines: First User.
+Limited High Wear Items: Warranty Lights and Service OutletsLimit SwitchesLanding and Car Door Rollers & CableAll Electrical Components 90 Days Extended Warranty Items: Warranty - Motor and Motor Brake Assembly - Transmission/Gearbox 2 Years - Base Frame - Mast 5 Years - Emergency Brake (Safety Device) (good for the extent of the brake certification period) 3-5 Years for rental machines: Dealer, for resale machines: First User.